AskalotCQA/askalot/components/shared/app/views/shared/static_pages/help/_ask_question.en.html.md

-How to ask the question best for answer as quickly as possible?
-Here are a few tips how to do it.
+How to ask a question properly to get the best answer as quickly as possible?
+Here are few tips how to do it.

 ### Category

-Choosing right category helps to answer your question.
-Categories are used for inclusion of questions into circles, which can be watched by individual experts in the areas.
+Choosing the right category helps to answer your question faster.
+Questions are organized into topics based on choosing the right category.
+These topics are watched by individual experts in the area.

 <%= help_image_tag 'new-question-category.png' %>

 ### How to fill the title?

-The title of question briefly and clearly describes the essence of what I'm going to ask.
-You have the best chance to quick and good answer when title is interesting.
+The title of the question briefly and clearly describes the topic you are going to ask about.
+Keep the title interesting to get quick and good answers.

 <%= help_image_tag 'new-question-title.png' %>

-### How to fill text of question?
+### How to fill the text of a question?

-You need to ask question directly, explain the context well. it is a good question, when it asks directly on the problem and includes your knowledge about the problem.
-Use [Markdown](<%= help_path anchor: :markdown %>) for better strucutre of text, or [Gemojis](<%= help_path anchor: :markdown %>) for explain your emotions :dancer:
+You need to ask the question concisely.
+Explain the context and get directly to the root of a problem.
+Include your knowledge about the problem and use [Markdown](<%= help_path anchor: :markdown %>) to structure the text or [Gemojis](<%= help_path anchor: :markdown %>) to express your emotions :dancer:

 <%= help_image_tag 'new-question-text.png' %>

 ### Tags

-To get your question to the right people as soon as possible, you need to gie it right tags.
+To route your question to the right people as quickly as possible, you need to assign it corresponding tags.
 This is the most important step for correct classification of your question!
-There are some in the system and they are auto-completed during writting.
-If your tag exists, do not make new, please (for example rails vs. ruby-on-rails).
-Right tag are which complete your question.
-Other users use tags to find or answer questions.
+There are some tags in the system, and they are auto-completed during writting of the text.
+If your tag already exists do not make a new one, please (e.g. rails vs. ruby-on-rails).
+Correct tags shall complete your question.
+Other users use tags in order to find or answer the questions with similar topic.

 <%= help_image_tag 'new-question-tags.png' %>

 ### If the question is answered

-To store knowledge and solved problems it is important mark the best answer.
+To store the knowledge and solved problems it is important to mark the best answer.

 <%= help_image_tag 'label-answer-as-best.png' %>

 ### I made a mistake!

-If you want to edit your question, click on <%= icon_tag :edit %> and you can change the text of your question.
-However, nature should not be changed!
-If you add new txt to the question, put key word `edit:` and next you can write what is missing.
-It will be clear to everyone.
+If you want to edit your question, click on <%= icon_tag :edit %>, and you can change the text of your question.
+However, the meaning of your question should not be changed!
+If you add a new text to the question, put the keyword `edit:` and next to it you can write what is missing.
+It will be clear to everyone what is your update on the question.

 <%= help_image_tag 'edit-question.png' %>